pramaniks/ecs-fargate-dotnetcore-cdk/README.md

-# Initially the **Code deploy stage** in Code pipeline for the new service will be in error state , but why ?? :thought_balloon: :thought_balloon: :thought_balloon:
+# After ECS code pipeline stack is deployed you can see Code deploy stage in Code pipeline for the new service will be in error state , but why ?? :thought_balloon:

 ![CodePipelineInitial_1](https://user-images.githubusercontent.com/20775313/115148537-a8e70280-a07d-11eb-9522-bd50835995f9.PNG)
 ![CodePipelineInitial_2](https://user-images.githubusercontent.com/20775313/115148542-ae444d00-a07d-11eb-80f9-3dd2733e6e5a.PNG)

+/
 # Do you remember we deployed the Service Stack with task desired count as "0"  :bulb: :pushpin: